What Is a Protease Inhibitor?

-Protease enzymes are not from Human cells and is strictly a viral protein.
+Protease enzymes are not from human cells and are strictly viral proteins.
 Proteins are all made the same way - through the central dogma of biology: DNA genetic code is copied into RNA form, which serves as an instruction manuals for ribosomes to follow as they create the proteins and polypeptide chains.
 Viruses do not have this machinery.
-HIV relies on its host cell, which have theses components, to make copies of HIV proteins.
+HIV relies on its host cell, which has theses components, to make copies of HIV proteins.
 Though copies of HIV proteins are made the same way with the same host machinery, there is a big difference that protease inhibitors can exploit.

 This production halt in all HIV-infected cells can prevent further spreading, essentially, stopping this and potentially other viral diseases.
-This antiviral drug is widely used to treat HIV and hepatitis (C) and has possibilities in treating cancer.
+These antiviral drugs are widely used to treat HIV and hepatitis (C) and have potential in treating cancers.
 It was found that nelfinavir and atazanavir were able to kill tumor cells in a Petri dish, but the effect was not examined in humans.
 There are some studies that shown nelfinavir was able to suppress tumor growth in animals, which is a promising lead towards applying it in human clinical studies.
-Thanks to David Ho, an AIDS researcher who pioneered the use of protease inhibitors in treating HIV patients, we have this information today.
-He is not a scientific director and chief executive officer of the Aaron Diamond AIDS Research Center and the Irene Diamond Professor at Rockefeller University in New York City.

 It is the hope that there will be continued research on protease inhibitors as effective treatments against these viral diseases, as well as other pathogenic ones.

 Your Ally in Discovery

 AG Scientific is the premier supplier of critical research components for the life sciences industry.
 Explore our catalog of superior quality materials, including a wide array of protease inhibitors.